Charles Roome: Career

 After a Normal School education, Roome began in the mercantile business.
 In 1838, he began working in the engineering staff at the Manhattan Gas Light Company, becoming Engineer-in-Chief in 1842 and president in January 1854, succeeding Henry Young.

 At the outbreak of the U.S. Civil War, Roome was a Captain of Company D in the 7th New York State Militia.
 He then helped organize the 37th New York Volunteer Infantry Regiment of the Union Army and was appointed Colonel in command in 1861.
 He led the 37th New York for the entire war and for "faithful and meritorious service", he was brevetted Brigadier General of the U.S. Volunteers by President Andrew Johnson on March 13, 1865.

 After the war, Roome again served as the president of the Manhattan Gas Light Company until 1884, when he became president of the new organization, the Consolidated Gas Company of New York, of which he was also a director.
 He served as president until his retirement in 1886.

 In 1867, he became the 16th President of the Saint Nicholas Society of the City of New York.
 In 1879, he was Grand Master of the Grand Lodge of New York.
 Roome, a Knights Templar, was "exalted a Royal Arch Mason in Jerusalem Chapter No. 8, Royal Arch Masons in May of 1866 and served as High Priest in 1882 and 1883."
-He also served as Grand Master from 1886 to 1889.
+He also served as Royal Arch Grand Master from 1886 to 1889.